baubrun/Resto-Reviews/README.md

-A restaurant review app.
+A simple restaurant review app where users can add a restaurant and write reviews.

-Technologies: Material-UI, PostgreSQl, React, Redux
+Technologies: Express.js, Material-UI, Node.js, PostgreSQl, React.js, Redux